yehia67/documentation/general/0.1/how-to-guides/expose-your-local-device.md

     sudo nano /etc/netplan/01-netcfg.yaml
     ```

-4. Copy and paste the following into the file
+4. Copy and paste the following into the file.
+Replace the value of the `gateway4` field to your gateway IP address.
+In the `addresses` field, replace the value on the left of the forward slash (/) with the internal IP address of your Linux server and replace the value on the right with the netmask length.

     ```yaml
     # This file describes the network interfaces available on your system